M-Zeeb/gwas_namaco/readme.md

+# GWAS NAMACO

-# SHCSGWAS
+# TODO BETTER EXPLAINING

-## Repository GWAS pipeline within the NGSDB
+## Repository for pipelines off HIV GWAS and heriatibility analyses for the Paper published in xxx...

-### Requirements:
+### GWAS Requirements:
- 1 A folder with frequencey files from smaltalign output 2 A phenotype file
+ 1. A folder with frequencey files from smaltalign output

- (write Marius to test, SHCS data not allowed on bucket)
+ 2. A phenotype file

+ 3. File with outcomes defined

+ 4. FIles with covariables defined

+### Heritability Requirements:
+ 1. A folder with consensus fasta files

+ 2. A phenotype file

+ 3. File with outcomes defined

+ 4. FIles with covariables defined